-Students may self identify and submit the appropriate documentation during registration with the Registrar Services Coordinator (RSC).
+Students may self-identify and submit the appropriate documentation during registration with the Registrar Services Coordinator (RSC).
+It will be shared with the Student Wellness Coordinator (SWC) and applicable Program Coordinator.

 Documents can otherwise be submitted when they become available to the student.